 Also, an interesting point about sponges as animals is that they filter the water they absorb.
 That is how they feed themselves.
 It is similar to you when you sort all the information you get.
 You certainly don’t agree with everything you read.
 Being able to distinguish useful information is tricky though, and it depends on various parameters such as the context in which you are living, your tastes, your aspirations, etc. But I am digressing…

-As I said, a sponge is not just about holding water-based solutions.
+As I said, a sponge is not only about holding water-based solutions.
 You can squeeze sponges in order to get the absorbed water (please, don’t do that with animals!).
 That is the second characteristic of a sponge, it is able to return what it contains.

 You love sharing things you just learnt, either by talking to your friends, writing, teaching, tweeting, … For instance, I read a lot of RSS feeds and weekly mailing lists, and I tend to tweet about things that I consider relevant.
 I also teach time to time.